johannesg98/LORR24/README.md

 Everything related to Reinforcement Learning is found in RL.

 # Training
-For training the RL-controller, the config script can be found in RL/src/config/model/sac.yaml The default setting includes 200 agents and can be trained right away with running:
+For training the RL-controller, the config script can be found in RL/src/config/model/sac.yaml.
+The default setting includes 200 agents and can be trained right away with running (preferably on GPU):
 ```shell
 python3 RL/train.py
 ```